dbt-labs/docs.getdbt.com/website/docs/tutorial/1b-setting-up-snowflake.md

 ---
-title: "Setting up Snowflake for dbt Cloud"
+title: "Set up and connect Snowflake"
 id: setting-up-snowflake
-description: "Set up Snowflake with sample data and connect to dbt Cloud."
+description: "Set up Snowflake with sample data and connect to dbt Cloud or dbt Core."
-sidebar_label: "Setting up with Snowflake"
+sidebar_label: "Set up and connect Snowflake"
 ---

 ## Get started with Snowflake